- Cheapest car insurance in Connecticut for a bad driving record

 Cheapest car insurance in Connecticut with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Geico, with rates averaging $1,411 or $118.
+Geico is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,411 or $118.

 This table shows Connecticut drivers how much multiple tickets increase premiums.